 | ^^^^^^^^^^^ call to unsafe function

-By inserting the unsafe block around our call to dangerous, we’re asserting to Rust that we’ve read the documentation for this function, we understand how to use it properly, and we’ve verified that everything is correct.
+By inserting the unsafe block around our call to dangerous, we’re asserting to Rust that we’ve read the function’s documentation, we understand how to use it properly, and we’ve verified that we’re fulfilling the contract of the function.

 Bodies of unsafe functions are effectively unsafe blocks, so to perform other unsafe operations within an unsafe function, we don’t need to add another unsafe block.

-Creating a Safe Abstraction Over Unsafe Code
+Creating a Safe Abstraction over Unsafe Code

-Just because a function contains unsafe code doesn’t mean the whole function needs to be marked as unsafe.
+Just because a function contains unsafe code doesn’t mean we need to mark the entire function as unsafe.
 In fact, wrapping unsafe code in a safe function is a common abstraction.
-As an example, let’s check out a function from the standard library, split_at_mut, that requires some unsafe code and explore how we might implement it.
-This safe method is defined on mutable slices: it takes one slice and makes it into two by splitting the slice at the index given as an argument.
-Using split_at_mut is demonstrated in Listing 19-4:
+As an example, let’s study a function from the standard library, split_at_mut, that requires some unsafe code and explore how we might implement it.
+This safe method is defined on mutable slices: it takes one slice and makes it two by splitting the slice at the index given as an argument.
+Listing 19-4 shows how to use split_at_mut:

 let mut v = vec![1, 2, 3, 4, 5, 6];